Xilinx/PYNQ/docs/source/6_libraries_and_overlays.rst

 Package contents
 ================
-To find a list of modules, and to find documentation for each module, see the [Pynq Package ](../build/html/modules.html)
+To find a list of modules, and to find documentation for each module, see the [Pynq Package ](modules.html)

 Usage
 =====

-Refer to `Section 3.
-Programing ZYBO in Python <../build/html/3.-Programing-ZYBO-in-Python.html>`_ for more information on how to use Pynq.
+Refer to `Programing Zybo's onboard peripherasl in Python <3_2_programming_onboard_peripherals.html>`_ for more information on how to use Pynq.

 To use pynq, import the whole package: